Any business interested in an integrated marketing campaign cannot afford to overlook text messages or SMS marketing.

 These days, people respond negatively to unwanted texts.
 So, make sure you have their permission to send them SMS and that your SMS marketing complies with privacy and data protection rules.

-Bombarding mobile phone users with repeated advertising messages does more harm than good.
-These many spam messages annoy, irritate and frustrate users who develop a negative attitude towards firms that are sending the messages which affect their brand adversely.
+Bombarding mobile phone users with repeated advertising messages sometimes does more harm than good.
+These many spam messages annoy, irritate and frustrate users who develop a negative attitude towards firms that are sending the texts which affect their brand adversely.

 These days, people are wary of responding to SMS messages due to an increase in fraudulent messages.
 Different laws stipulate you are required to make it clear the sender of the text.
 Any commercial communications must be recognisable as such.
 For more information, see selling online and the law.